josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ---

 This is very long, which is why I've broken it up into sections.
-I've tried to make it as easy as possible to skip around, and get the ideas involved without reading every single word.
+I've tried to make it as easy as possible to skip around and skim.

 All that said: the rest of my advice has no basis more reliable than my own meandering experience.